 Betty outlived her husband by a decade and remained in Manistee.
 The Angel of Death carried her away at the age of 89 on May 13, 2008.

-Daughter Norma Henry was united in matrimony with Robert Montgomery and resided in Manistee, MI.
+Daughter Norma Henry was united in matrimony with Robert Montgomery and in 2009 resided in Manistee, MI.

-Son Jess Henry wedded Wendy and lived in Manistee.
+Son Jess Henry wedded Wendy and lived in Manistee, MI.

 Son Clifford Henry married Elizabeth and made their residence in 1998 in Hilton Head, SC.